Rate-Distortion Theory in Coding for Machines and its Application: Introduction

 In order for the computation to be performed remotely, the edge device must transmit information to the cloud.
 The most common solution in use today is the straightforward approach, wherein the input itself is compressed and sent to the cloud using coding methods developed for humans (for example a video codec such as VVC\cite{vvc_std}, or an audio codec such as AAC\cite{aac_std}).
 In recent work, this naive approach has been shown to be sub-optimal both theoretically~\cite{hyomin} and empirically~\cite{hyomin,kang2017neurosurgeon}.
 Furthermore, in a growing number of applications such as traffic monitoring or home security, the majority of inputs are never observed by a human, and thus there is no reason to preserve them in their original, human-friendly form.
-As a result \emph{coding for machines}, also known as \emph{compression for machines}, an umbrella term used for methods of transmitting information to facilitate automated analysis (rather than human consumption), has garnered increasing attention of late.
+As a result \emph{coding for machines}, also known as \emph{compression for machines} (CfM), an umbrella term used for methods of transmitting information to facilitate automated analysis (rather than human consumption), has garnered increasing attention of late.

-Another important development in coding for machines is the emergence of learnable compression (sometimes referred to as neural compression), most commonly used for images~\cite{minnen2018joint, balle2019end, cheng2020image, he2022elic, jiang2022multi, ho2021anfic} and video, \cite{Rippel_2019_ICCV, ho2022canf, kim2022scalable}.
+Another important development is the emergence of learned compression (also known as neural compression), most commonly used for images~\cite{minnen2018joint, balle2017end, cheng2020image, he2022elic, jiang2022multi, ho2021anfic} and video, \cite{Rippel_2019_ICCV, ho2022canf, kim2022scalable}.
 In this setup, complex hand-engineered codecs (such as JPEG~\cite{wallace1992jpeg}, VVC~\cite{vvc_std}, and HEVC~\cite{hevc_std_2019}), are replaced with trainable models (often DNNs).
+It is important to distinguish between learned compression designed around human perception, which can be thought of as \emph{compression for humans by machines}; and \emph{compression for machines}, learned or otherwise, which is focused on automated analysis models.
+This difference also exists in standardisation efforts where JPEG-AI~\cite{jpeg_ai} focuses more on the former, while MPEG-VCM~\cite{mpeg_vcm} on the latter.

-The most common optimization objective ($L$) used in training learnable codecs is derived from the information bottleneck~\cite{tishby_deep_2015}, and is of the following Lagrange multiplier form:
+The most common objective ($L$) used to train learned codecs is derived from the information bottleneck~\cite{tishby_deep_2015}, and is of the following Lagrange multiplier form: